Vathsal Govind: Domestic career

 Vathsal was selected to play for Delhi U-16 team in 2015.
 In 2016, his family moved to Kerala where he continued his cricket career.
 He was part of the India Green team for U-19 Challenger Trophy 2018.
-He captained the Kerala U-19 team for Cooch Behar Trophy in the 2018-19 season and ended up being the top run-getter of the season with 1235 runs from 8 matches.
+He captained the Kerala U-19 team for Cooch Behar Trophy in the 2018–19 season and ended up being the top run-getter of the season with 1235 runs from 8 matches.

-His performance in the Cooch Behar Trophy pave way to the Kerala squad for 2018-19 Ranji Trophy as a replacement to an injured Rohan Prem.
+His performance in the Cooch Behar Trophy paved way to the Kerala squad for 2018-19 Ranji Trophy as a replacement to an injured Rohan Prem.
 He debuted for Kerala in first-class cricket on 14 December 2018 against Delhi in the same season.
 In February 2019, he along with his Kerala teammate Varun Nayanar was selected to play two Youth test matches for India U-19 against South Africa A.

 He made his List A debut on 20 February 2021, for Kerala in the 2020–21 Vijay Hazare Trophy.
 He finished the tournament as Kerala's second-highest run-scorer with 292 runs from 5 matches, including career-best 95 against Karnataka.
 He captained KCA Tuskers on 2020–21 KCA President's Cup T20.

 In the 2021–22 Ranji Trophy against, he scored his maiden century in first-class cricket Meghalaya.